maxcroasdale/maxcroasdale.github.io/content/posts/nov-2024/workshop-shelves-4.md

 feature_image_alt:

 ---
 Paint the 22mm moisture resistant mdf shelves and finish off the brackets.
-The workshop is done!
+That completes the workshop.

 ![](/images/1288.jpeg)